bitsandrewsbits/DS_AI_ML_DL_CV_projects/Multi-Model_AI_Systems/Images_Generation_based_on_User_Input_Text/models/Text-to-Image_Generation/README.txt

-In this file I will write every step for data downloading, processing.
-Maybe it's will be useful for auto-deployment.
+In this file I will write every step for data downloading, processing COCO dataset for SD model fine-tuning.

 IMPORTANT: After some reading about Stable Diffusion model, I'll use train2017 for fune-tuning S-D model and validation2017 dataset for validation.